HopeCore's Maternal and Child Health Clinics - Simple Yet Effective Even During COVID

 How HopeCore continues to bring health services to mothers and babies in rural Kenya during COVID.

-What a typical day at a Child Maternal Health Clinic looks like:
+What a typical day at a Maternal and Child Health Clinic looks like:

 Education is the foundation of everything that HopeCore does.
 Before the free medical services begin, it is important that the patients also receive education on how to prevent disease and illness.
 After the education session, the assembly line of patient assessment and treatment begins.
-It feels like an assembly line because the HopeCore health teams are constantly operating in rural areas with large numbers of people and so the efficiency at which they are able to see patients is crucial.
-Watching this team operate, it is clear they have been doing this for many years, they are a well-oiled machine.
+It feels like an assembly line because the HopeCore health teams are constantly operating in rural areas with large numbers of people, and so the efficiency with which they are able to see patients is crucial.
+Watching this team operate, it is clear they have been doing this for many years; they are a well-oiled machine.

 A young infant gets evaluated for an upper respiratory tract infection